 All of that experience plus 25 years of working with parents is what gave birth to Proactive Parenting.
 Being “proactive” is about responding to a child’s behavior not reacting to it.
 Responding opens the door to many, many options versus being reactive which relies solely on yelling, punishing, threats and timeout.

 Being proactive means incorporating all the facts, and all the players, involved in a situation before taking action.
-Being aware everyone’s feelings and teaching what’s needed for growth and change so better choices can be made next time.
+Being aware of everyone’s feelings and teaching what’s needed for growth and change so better choices can be made next time.

 Being a “proactive” parent means always having your eye on the future, on what your child will need in order to manage herself when you’re not around.
 It also means holding your child accountable for his actions in an honest, calm way so he grows to trust his instincts about himself and the world around him.

 I am a mom, parent educator, coach, author, speaker and blogger.
 Parents in 96 countries around the world have enjoyed my book Stop Reacting and Start Responding.
 I’ve been on the Oprah Winfrey Show, done monthly parenting segments for Sac & Co, an ABC affiliate in Sacramento CA, and AM Northwest in Portland, OR.
 Done numerous local and national radio, newspaper, and online interviews including Parenting Magazine, CNN and CNN Health.
 I’ve been a weekly blogger for Circle of Moms, AOL’s Patch, Life 360, and am a frequent contributor to Ask Moxie dot org.

 “Your tips were wonderful, delivered with such warmth, wit and earthiness.”

 I smile proudly when I think and speak of my two children, but that hasn’t always been the case.
 I’ve lived what every parent is living, a real life, parenting real children.